orenr2301/devone/README.md

 OK, Now the final stage of the deployment,

-After creating a change I pushed, created a pull request and letting the workflow to run triggered based on the pull request
+After creating a change I pushed, created a pull request and letting the workflow to run, triggered based on the pull request.

+<details><summary>SHOW</summary>

 ## Workflow Triggered by pull request